 This project will therefore extend the results of previous work by combining a new field survey of Brettanomyces (using both high-throughput phenotyping and whole genome sequencing to determine if further adaptive responses are occurring in the winery environment), with detailed molecular analysis of the genes responsible for resistance to sulfite and the production of the key sensory compounds responsible for Brettanomyces spoilage character (4-ethyl phenol (4-EP) and 4-ethyl guaiacol (4-EG)).

 Sulfur dioxide tolerance of new industry isolates

-The results of laboratory-scale directed evolution provided the first direct evidence that Brettanomyces bruxellensis strains have the capacity to adapt to the use of SO2 as a control agent by increasing their level of SO2 tolerance.
-However, a key question for the Australian wine industry is whether this may be happening in the field.
-Previous industry-based population surveys in the early 2000s had already shown that the strains of Brettanomyces with the highest levels of SO2 resistance were most frequently isolated from Australian wineries (Curtin et al. 2008, Curtin et al. 2012).
-Since this original study was performed, Australian winemakers have become increasingly aware of the importance of SO2 management for Brettanomyces spoilage control.
-However, these changing practices could potentially provide conditions that could promote the evolution of SO2 tolerance.
+A key question for the Australian wine industry is whether Brettanomyces may be developing tolerance to SO2, as this would severely constrain current control strategies.
+Previous industry-based population surveys in the early 2000s showed that the strains of Brettanomyces with the highest levels of SO2 resistance were most frequently isolated from Australian wineries (Curtin et al. 2007, Curtin et al. 2012).
+While this original study alerted Australian winemakers to the importance of SO2 management for Brettanomyces spoilage control, current trends towards higher pH wines and the minimisation of SO2 may provide conditions for Brettanomyces to develop further tolerance.

 Curtin, C., Kennedy, E., Henschke, P.A.
 2012.
 Genotype-dependent sulphite tolerance of Australian Dekkera (Brettanomyces) bruxellensis wine isolates.
 Lett.
 Appl.
 Microbiol.
 55(1): 56-61.